namaste1337/Juntos-Mobile/README.md

 >     export PATH=$ANDROID_SDK_ROOT:$PATH
 >     export PATH=$ANDROID_SDK_ROOT/build-tools:$ANDROID_SDK_ROOT/platform-tools:$ANDROID_SDK_ROOT/tools/bin:$PATH

 **Note:** The exports above include a few directories that do not exist.
-These directories will be created when you run the initial build for Android.
+These directories will be automatically created when you run the initial build for Android.

 3. Once you have added the exports from above, save and and close your file.
 4. To complete the environment set up, the .bash_profile must be reset for the terminal to include the Android SDK commands.
 To do so, run the following terminal command in the directory of your .bash_profile: